yuanqing/sketch-draw-slice-over-selection/README.md

 # sketch-draw-slice-over-selection

-> A Sketch plugin to draw a Slice over the selection
+> A Sketch plugin to draw a slice over the selection

 ## Usage